symkat/DBIx-Class-Schema-Config/README.md

 The files should have an extension that Config::Any recognizes, for example /etc/dbic.__yaml__.

-NOTE:  The first acceptable configuration loaded will be used.
-As such, DATABASE in ./dbic.yaml would be used before DATABASE in /etc/dbic.yaml.
+NOTE:  The first available credential will be used.
+Therefore DATABASE in ~/.dbic.yaml will only be looked at if it was not found in ./dbic.yaml.
+If there are duplicates in one file (such that DATABASE is listed twice in ~/.dbic.yaml) the first configuration will be used.

 # OVERRIDING